sftcd/openssl/esnistuff/api.md

 API to allow calling code know ESNI outcome, post-handshake.

 This is intended to be called by applications after the TLS handshake is complete.
+This works for both client and server.
+The caller does not have to (and shouldn't) free the hidden or cover strings.
+TODO: Those are pointers into the SSL struct though so maybe better to allocate fresh ones.

 #### Parameters
 * `s` The SSL context (if that's the right term)